Please review the following information before submitting your application and fee

 Full Accreditation - A 3-year Certificate of Accreditation will be awarded.

-Provisional Accreditation - A letter will be issued specifying accreditation for a limited period of time (typically 2-6 months) to allow some issues identified by the review team to be addressed.
-When these issues have been addressed to the satisfaction of ACRO Accreditation the practice will be awarded Full Accreditation and a Certificate of Accreditation will be issued.
+Provisional Accreditation - A letter will be issued specifying accreditation for a period of 12 months to allow some issues identified by the review team to be addressed.
+When these issues have been addressed to the satisfaction of ACRO Accreditation the practice will be awarded Full Accreditation for the balance of the three years and a Certificate of Accreditation will be issued.

 Fees: (Initial Accreditation and Re-accreditation)

 Additional Practice Fee - $3,000.
 Additional office within the same practice.
 An additional practice to a principal practice is one that has a common medical director, a common physics director, a common physicians’ peer review process, common and uniform treatment methods, common and uniform charts and forms, and is located within a 50 mile radius of the principal practice.
-Travel fees for additional onsite reviews may apply
+A maximum of two additional practices is allowed for each principal practice.

 Submit an Application and Fee